vcse59/Generative-AI/README.md

     cd ../mcp-client
     poetry install

-2. **Start the MCP server in new terminal with active virtual envrionment:**
+2. **Navigate to mcp-server project and start the MCP server in new terminal with active virtual envrionment:**
     ```bash
-    cd $(git rev-parse --show-toplevel)/mcp-server
     poetry run mcp-server
     ```